SIUE-DevOps/Vagrant_Docker_Cli/README.md

 * For Mac and Linux:
 3. Download Ansible.
 Ansible is used to provision your VM with the applications you would use. http://docs.ansible.com/ansible/latest/intro_installation.html Click the link for your OS and follow instructions to install.
+			- For MacOS users: follow the steps under the "Latest Releases via Pip", for easy install.

 # Creating the VM